 - Social Organization, Identity, and Meaning.
 In response to a type of life that might come across as chaotic, shapeless, and meaningless, religion mediates people’s desire to have a structured, unified community to which they need to belong and out of which they may obtain answers to where they came from, who they are and where they are headed. self.
 For centuries, all humans have longed for balance, harmony, and purpose in life.
 The desire to be connected with something greater than ourselves might have served as a very strong motivator to seek a relationship with the mystical and ethereal powers that have been out there for billions of years up the present moment.

 7. The Overwhelming Enigma of Life and Death.
 Finally, and to give to our dialogue more philosophical and existential overtones, we have to recognize that there is nothing more appealing, attractive, and powerful in life than life itself.
 Therefore, religion might have originated out of a profound reverence for the mystery and power of life and concerns for death, which inspired in people a sense of awe, humility, powerlessness, and submission to a perceived deeper reality.
 We should not be surprise that such sentiments might have crossed the minds of many primitive cultures and forced them to respond according to those sentiments, without full awareness of the presence of those sentiments.

-Although there might some other explanations one could add to this list, a few, tentative conclusions may be outlined:
+Although there might some other explanations one could add to this list of hypotheses, a few, tentative conclusions may be presented:

 3. Religion must have started in different places at different times; a linear process presupposing one, single, pre-historical religion from which others branched out is unreasonable and simplistic.
 If this is so, it would perhaps be more appropriate to talk about “origins.”